EthanMCox/Startup/README.md

 * Images: There is an image located on the about page.
 Images of cards are also being used on the play page.
 * Login: Name, password box, and login box are all represented on index.html.
 * Database: scores page will pull scores from a database.
 * Websocket placeholder: Live games and scores posted on the play page.

+# CSS Deliverable:
+For this deliverable I added styling elements to my application using CSS.

+* Header, footer, and main content body present
+* Navigation elements: Dropped underlines and changed color for anchor elements.
+* Responsive to window resizing: My app resizes appropriately to fit on various screen sizes and devices.
+* Application elements: Uses good contrast and whitespace.
+* Application text content: consistent fonts
+* Application images: Styling added to the about page image to have slight shadow around it.
+Also changed the base image.
+Styling also aded to cards on play page using grid and card class from bootstrap.